Business bank account types

 For most small businesses, a business checking account is a good place to start.
 Once you’ve started making sales and spending money on business expenses, consider opening a business checking account.

-- Write and deposit checks.
+- Writing and depositing checks.

-- Transfer or receive money electronically.
+- Transferring or receiving money electronically.